 We need your help to go further

-The Climate Protection Campaign was at the forefront of this effort, and we will continue to advocate for climate dividends, but we could use your help.
-You can help build on our success in California by donating your climate credit to the Climate Protection Campaign by clicking here and typing “Climate Credit” in the box that says “I want my donation to be dedicated.”
+The Center for Climate Protection was at the forefront of this effort, and we will continue to advocate for climate dividends, but we could use your help.
+You can help build on our success in California by donating the amount your received for your climate credit to the Center for Climate Protection.
+Click here and be sure to type “Climate Credit” in the comments section at the bottom.
+Also, if you would like to have your donation support Commons Share, a project of Mike Sandler, one of the Center’s co-founders, donate here and type “Commons Share” in the dedication box.

 Why are climate dividends/credits so important?